 The success of the expedition is remarkable, not least because of the challenges the team had to overcome.
 These included the extremely short lead-in time (Feb-Nov 1943), the shortcomings of the first expedition ship, sea ice conditions in Hope Bay which prevented the main base being established there the first year, the ill-health of James Marr in early 1945 forcing his repatriation, and the shortage of supplies at Hope Bay owing to the early exit of HMS Eagle in March 1945.

-Despite this, three year-round bases were established, with Port Lockroy occupied until 1962, Deception Island until 1967 and Hope Bay until 1964.
+Despite this, three year-round bases were established, marking Britain’s first permanently occupied research stations on the continent.
+Port Lockroy was occupied until 1962, Deception Island until 1967 and Hope Bay until 1964.
 Scientific work carried out during the expedition included meteorology, topographical and geological surveying, biological research, glaciological studies and sea ice observation.